corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - CPU usage: 20–60% reduction.
 Less dramatic than Python-to-Rust, because Go is already efficient.
 The wins come from no GC and tighter loops.
 - Memory: 30–50% reduction, mostly from the absence of GC overhead and a smaller runtime.
 - P99 latency: significantly more consistent.
 Rust services tend to flatline where Go services have visible GC-induced jitter.
 (This has gotten much better on the Go-side ever since they introduced their low-latency GC, but the difference is still there under heavy load.)
 - Production incidents: this is the one teams report most enthusiastically.
 The classes of bugs that survive `go test -race` and reach production (data races, nil dereferences, missed error paths) just don't compile in Rust.
 Oncall rotations are typically very boring after a Rust migration.
+Andrew Lamb described exactly this effect after the InfluxDB rewrite:

+  > I hadn't had to chase down a crash, or some weird multi-threaded race condition, or some of these other things which actually consumed a huge amount of my time before.
+  >
+  > &mdash; Andrew Lamb, Staff Engineer, InfluxData, on [Rustacean Station: Rebuilding InfluxDB with Rust](https://rustacean-station.org/)

 Honestly, you're unlikely to get a 10x throughput improvement going from Go to Rust the way you might from Python.
 What you get is fewer "silly errors" and flatter latency tails, plus the ability to expand into other domains like embedded development or systems programming while still using the same language.